alexandremnd/Bose-Hubbard-Phase-Transition/README.md

 - [Spectra](https://spectralib.org/): A header-only C++ library for large scale eigenvalue problems.
 - [Doxygen](http://www.doxygen.nl/): A tool for generating documentation from annotated C++ sources.

-## Building the Project
+## Building the Project (Linux)

-To build the project, follow these steps:
+To build the project on a Linux system, follow these steps:

 1. Clone the repository:
     ```sh